Gran Luchito is very proud of its authentic Mexican flavour.

 But what exactly is authentic Mexican food?

 You’d be forgiven for thinking that all they eat in Mexico are burritos, fajitas and tacos all washed down by a Corona with an obligatory lime in its neck.
 The authentic food you will find in Mexico is artisanal, steeped in history and tradition and so much more interesting!

 So here’s our low down on the very best authentic Mexican food.

 Street Food Vendor in Mazatlan Mexico

 In Mexico, Tortillas are eaten with almost everything.
 While they may seem incredibly simple, hours have gone into making and rolling the dough and then cooking the tortillas.
 There are two key kinds you need to know about Wheat Tortillas and Corn Tortillas.

 Wheat Tortillas: Typically found in the northern half of Mexican, these soft tortillas are used for burritos ( a northern dish and normally much smaller than your typical American style burrito).
 Gran Luchito’s Street Taco soft wheat tortilla wraps were inspired by the tortillas found in Northern Mexico and are perfect for recreating Mexican street food recipes.

-Corn Tortillas: These tortillas are much more common in Mexico and are used for everything from Street Tacos and Enchiladas.
+Corn Tortillas: These tortillas are much more common in Mexico and are used for everything from Soft Taco Wraps and Enchiladas.
 Tortillas from the day before are cut into large quarter cuts and fried to make tortilla chips.

 2: Salsa and Guacamole: